giuseppemag/presentations/blp/strategic tech roadmap proposal.md

 > ❌ A clear and detailed design is iterated with all relevant stakeholders.
 > ❌ The development team works as one mind and delivers quickly and efficiently.

 ---

+# And what if we don't?
+Points of attention:
+💀 Every developer writes whatever and however they want - no rules, no guidelines 💀 Copy-paste everywhere
+💀 Lots of unnecessary code instead of build well once - reuse forever 💀 Different repositories (IT'S JUST ONE APPLICATION!!!)

+---

+# And what if we don't?
+💀 Strategic decisions just happen in the teams
+💀 Key individuals determine the course of the company around their own preferences

+---

+# And what if we don't?
+💀 Things broken all the time
+💀 Deployments in the backend break the frontend

+---

+# And what if we don't?
+💀 Developers never own the whole feature from back- to frontend 💀 Specializations (DevOps/CSS) are not correctly isolated from dev ...

+---

+# And what if we don't?
+💀 Non-versioned API
+💀 Inconsistent API
+💀 No self-documenting meta API (OpenAPI/OData)
+...

+---

+# And what if we don't?
+💀 Deadlines without estimates
+💀 Estimates without scope
+💀 Scope without design
+💀 Design without requirements

+---

+# And what if we don't?
+Three cautionary tales:
+💀 Cies, Hoppinger's _coding CTO_
+💀 Kirsten's "developers need to own and test better"
+💀 The 256 VPS'es of Hoppinger vs Ubuntu 14
+💀 The 37 EoL forked packages from Hoppinger
+💀 [VERY CONFIDENTIAL] van Oord and the unsolvable bug 💀 [VERY CONFIDENTIAL] Apotheek Partner's almost death

+---

+# If we continue like this, quality will keep going down, development time will keep going up

+---